 According to recent statistics in the year 2016, approximately 90 percent of people who experienced cardiac arrest outside the hospital setting were not able to survive.
 Cardiac arrest has been one of the leading causes of death for the past few years.
 As a very alarming fact, American Health Care Academy, a Nationally Accepted organization, has been extending its efforts to provide quality cardiopulmonary resuscitation (CPR) to increase the survival rate of people experiencing cardiac arrest or any other heart-related illnesses and health issues.

 According to the American Heart Association, if a particular patient of cardiac arrest is given immediate emergency response correctly CPR since it preserves the brain function until further medical assistance or help comes and can be utilized, it doubles or even triples the chance of the person to survive.
 A lot of individuals take special CPR training just to equip them with the knowledge so that they can deal with such emergency situations wherever they are.
-One of the groups of people who are capable of conducting this kind of emergency response practices are the students.
+One of the groups of people who are capable of conducting this kind of emergency response practice is the students.

 Various advantages for the students in acquiring CPR training are: